 - Reimbursement for unused portion of your trip if it is interrupted.

 - Medical evacuation/repatriation expenses to an appropriate medical facility or back home in the event of a serious illness or injury while traveling.

 - 24-hour help line for any travel emergency, such as medical, lost tickets, lost passports, and other travel documents.

 Recent real-world events here travel insurance can save your investment in your trip:

-IT/computer issues creaked havoc during the summer of 2016.
-A power loss at Delta’s computer center resulted in more than 2,000 canceled flights worldwide.
+IT/computer issues creaked havoc when a power loss at Delta’s computer center resulted in more than 2,000 canceled flights worldwide.
 A computer failure at Southwest Airlines caused more than 2,300 flights to be canceled.

 British Airways cancelled all flights from Heathrow and Gatwick on a busy weekend due to a major IT failure causing severe disruption to its flights globally.

 Blizzard conditions hit the U.S. Midwest and Northeast regions causing thousands of flights to be cancelled as airlines struggled for weeks to recover from all of its grounded flights and return to regular flight schedules.
 Delta Airlines cancelled about 3,000 flights in a one-week period simply due to effects from afternoon thunderstorms and subsequent difficulties with crew and aircraft positioning.

 The emergence of the COVID-19 pandemic caused the cancellation of all travel worldwide.